 This juice is delicious.
 I call it juice because it’s made from pure fruit and that’s what I think juice should be made of, but it’s a little thick with the texture of a fruit smoothie.
 Whatever you want to call it, it’s yummy and really good for you.
 Mine blended up very easily in the Blendtec.
 If you are going to try it in a regular blender I would recommend defrosting the frozen berries first and adding a couple of ice cubes to it.
 I’ve made this two times now, once using frozen raspberries and 1/4 cup of apple juice and another time using frozen blueberries and 1/4 cup water.
 Both versions were delish and I will probably opt to not use the juice and just stick with water next time.

 Don’t forget to enter to win a Blendtec here.
 Giveaway ends Friday August 20 at noon (EST).

-If using a regular blender, run berries under water to defrost slightly before blending.
-Add 1 or 2 cubes in addition to the rest of the ingredients.
+- If using a regular blender, run berries under water to defrost slightly before blending.
+Add ice to the rest of the ingredients.
 Blend until smooth.

 Follow AggiesKitchen on Instagram and show us what recipes you are making from the blog!
 Use the hashtag #aggieskitchen - I'd love to see what you are cooking up!

 Are you following me on Instagram, Twitter, Facebook and Pinterest?
 If you’d like to subscribe to Aggie’s Kitchen and have each post delivered straight to your e-mail box, then please add your email here.
 Happy cooking!